Black Girl’s Guide to

 We’ve hosted sold out events in Washington, DC and Durham, NC in addition to an international conference in Kenya!

-With over 5K listens in 10+ countries, Black women and femmes are craving this information and this community.
+With over 5K listens in 10+ countries, non-binary, Black women, and femmes are craving this information and this community.
 Your support allows us to curate, produce and edit new content for Black women over 50 that will be shared via a high quality podcast product as well as curate and co-host intergenerational salon-style community engagements that engage intergenerational WOC, indigenous folx, Black women and femmes